joel-jeremy/externalized-properties/docs/profiles.md

 Externalized Properties will look for the profile property in all the registered non-profile-specific resolvers and the default resolvers.

-If the profile property is found, all the applicable profile configurations will then be applied.
+If the active profile is found, all the applicable profile configurations will then be applied.
 Otherwise, they will be ignored.